utopia-foss/utopia/doc/getting_started/tutorial.rst

 There are a bunch of other things to do with parameter sweeps, which go beyond the scope of this tutorial.
 (If you're keen to explore the features, you can have a look at the underlying `paramspace package <https://ts-gitlab.iup.uni-heidelberg.de/yunus/paramspace>`_.)

 As you see, parameter sweeps can be used to easily create huge amounts of data.
-And we all know: With (hopefully) great data, comes great responsibility.
+And we all know: with (hopefully) great data comes great responsibility.
 Thus, let's now focus on how the plotting framework can be used to handle the multidimensional data.